 While estate taxes seem to get all of the publicity when it comes to taxes owed after someone dies, the reality is that the majority of estates will not owe any federal estate taxes.

 Why not?
-Because in 2014 the federal estate tax exemption is $5.34 million, and the exemption will only continue to be adjusted upwards on January 1 of each year in the future based on inflation.
-In fact, with average inflation, the exemption is expected to reach $9 million per person by 2034.
+Because in 2019 the federal estate tax exemption is $11.4 million, and the exemption will only continue to be adjusted upwards on January 1 of each year in the future based on inflation.

 Estates of nonresident, alien decedents that owe U.S. federal estate taxes must file IRS Form 706-NA, which is officially called the United States Estate (and Generation-Skipping Transfer) Tax Return Tax Return of nonresident not a citizen of the United States.